MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/Using-Task-Guides-and-BPM-to-create-user-acceptance-tests.md

 ## 1 .Create a BPM library

 There are several ways to create a Business process modeler (BPM) library.
-For instructions on how to create libraries in BPM see https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/lifecycle-services/creating-editing-browsing
+For instructions on how to create libraries in BPM see [Create, Edit, and browse BPM libraries](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/lifecycle-services/creating-editing-browsing).

 For illustration purposes, this article uses a library with common business process such as Creating an Expense Report that was created via Excel Import.
 ![Import from Excel](Linke "Import from Excel")

 ## 2. Record Test Cases and Upload to BPM

 Once you have created a BPM library, you'll need to create your test cases using Task Recorder and upload them to BPM, there are several ways to do this.

-Note: If you're using a library that already has all desired Task Recordings attached, skip this step.
+If you're using a library that already has all desired Task Recordings attached, skip this step.

-You can create a new Task Recording in the client and save it directly to LCS, or download the AXTR file and later upload it to an BPM.
+Otherwise, you can create a new Task Recording in the client and save it directly to LCS, or download the AXTR file and later upload it to an BPM.

-### To create a new Task Recording and save to BPM
+###  Create and Save a new Task Recording
 First, open the client and log in.
-Note: It&#39;s good practice to refresh the browser before each new recording.
-This creates a new user session and restarts Task Recorder, providing the most stable recording experience.

 Select the company that you want to use while recording.